Ulas Bozdogan, MD, FACOG

 Heavy or abnormal bleeding between periods is a scary and confusing experience for women, and there are many different reasons why you may suddenly be experiencing it.
-At Advanced Endometriosis Center in Midtown West, New York City and Hackensack, New Jersey, serving Bergen County and Morris County, Ulas Bozdogan, MD, can help figure out the root of the problem and relieve the uncomfortable symptoms before they worsen.
+At Advanced Endometriosis Center in Hackensack, NJ and New York City, NY, Ulas Bozdogan, MD, can help figure out the root of the problem and relieve the uncomfortable symptoms before they worsen.
 Call Dr. Bozdogan today, or book an appointment online to stop abnormal bleeding in its tracks.

 Abnormal bleeding refers to any unusually heavy uterine bleeding that occurs throughout your monthly menstrual cycle, either during or between your scheduled periods.

 Extremely heavy bleeding that lasts more than seven days during your period is called menorrhagia.
 For the average woman, soaking through more than one tampon or sanitary pad an hour is considered to be heavy and unusual.

 Although light spotting between periods is common in many women, it’s important to contact your OB/GYN if you are suddenly experiencing heavy or irregular bleeding — even if it happens during your period.